utshomax/postman-docs/src/pages/docs/administration/sso/microsoft-adfs.md

 Before you configure SSO with Microsoft AD FS, you must create the following:

 * An Active Directory instance where all users have an email address attribute.
-* A SSL certificate from the Microsoft AD FS server.
+* An SSL certificate from the Microsoft AD FS server.
 * A server that runs Microsoft Server 2012 or 2008.

 After you meet these minimum requirements, install Microsoft AD FS on your server.
 To configure and install Microsoft AD FS, see [Deploy and configure AD FS](https://docs.microsoft.com/en-us/previous-versions/dynamicscrm-2016/deployment-administrators-guide/gg188612(v=crm.8)) in the Microsoft Knowledge Base.